Adding an Export Schedule

 When you add an export schedule, you select a delivery profile and you can select a location group.
 Add the delivery profile and location group before adding the export schedule.

 If a new export schedule fails to execute or deliver for three consecutive executions, for the complete location scope, it will be deactivated and the owner of the schedule receives a notification email.
-Previously working schedules that start failing will be deactivated after seven consecutive failures and the owner notified.
+Previously working schedules that start failing are deactivated after seven consecutive failures and the owner is notified.

 1. In Reporting and Analytics, click the side navigation menu, click Reports, click Exports, click Schedules, and then click Add Export Schedule.